The key to successful marketing, no matter what you're selling.

 Another big mistake made in marketing is to assume that “a message or channel that worked for one product will work for another.”
 Your customers have very specific Mindsets, and they will go looking for you in a unique way.
 Your product or service—and your company—satisfies that Mindset in a unique way.
 What works for one company, even a company in the same industry, is not guaranteed to work for you.

-Doing these things will put you miles ahead of any competitors who are still wasting money making vague, non-specific promises that are easy for buyers to ignore.
+Doing these things will put you miles ahead of any competitors who are still wasting money making vague, non-specific promises.